bugcrowd/templates/submissions/description/server_security_misconfiguration/cookie_scoped_to_parent_domain/template.md

-# Cookie Scoped to Parent Domain

-## Overview of the Vulnerability

 When a cookie is scoped to a parent domain instead of a specific host it allows any subdomain of that host to access the cookie, increasing the probability of data leakage.
 If the cookie contains a session token, it could be accessed by other subdomains.
 An attacker can leverage this misconfiguration to access data.

 ## Business Impact